 3.)
 What are some common preconceived ideas that people have when confronting senior living?

 Once we have identified these issues, we need to determine how are we addressing them in a one on one sales situation.
 How are our best sales people doing it?
 Are there key pieces of information that are found to be most effective?
 Identify what works, and how we can “bottle it”.

 Now we need to figure out how we can present this information to Web visitors in a user-friendly, media-rich, informational manner.
 Short educational videos that are broken down into common categories is a great place to start.
 You might create a series of videos having to do with financial questions and concerns.
 Another might address issues surrounding maintaining independence in senior living.
 Be creative.
 Figure out ways to address these common issues in a way that seems offhanded, or even tangentially related.
 Testimonial videos of current residents who shared the same concerns, and how they overcame them is particularly valuable.
 Make sure when presenting these videos to your visitors that you also provide a transcript of the video for people who would rather read the information.
 This is also a really great strategy for securing higher page rankings.

 Your potential clients are looking for information, and lots of it.
 If you don’t provide it, someone else will.
 Providing media-rich content made up of informative, helpful, user-friendly information is a sure-fire way to boost your search rankings, and keep your Web visitors coming back for more.
 Below is an example of media-rich content in the form of an educational video showing why a resident feels so strongly about the senior living community she has chosen.

 Schnebly Hill Media are content marketing specialists with an area of specialty in senior living.
-Consider taking a look at our Senior Living Media page for samples of our work.
 If you’re interested in making media-rich digital content for your Web space, give us a call.
 We offer high quality bulk video packages that enable you to make LOTS of great content for low prices.
 It’s less expensive than you think!